bueler/scalable-seminar/index.md

 CRN: to be determined

-Credits: 1.0, but **non-credit attendance is encouraged*.
+Credits: 1.0, but **non-credit attendance is also strongly encouraged*.
 If you want to take the seminar for credit then you should expect to give a least one presentation.